Upper-School American Government

-The reading list for this course includes the following texts and excerpts.* Minor adjustments may be made in the coming weeks.
-A finalized reading list, including indication of which texts students should purchase and preferred versions, will be provided to enrolled students.
-Please wait to purchase course texts until you’ve received this finalized list from the instructor.
+This is a sample of the texts that might be required in this course based on last year’s syllabus.
+A finalized reading list, including indication of which texts students should purchase and preferred versions, will be provided to enrolled students.* Please wait to purchase course texts until you’ve received the finalized list from the instructor.
 The following list will give you a sense of the scope of the course.

 - Plato’s Republic

 - John Locke’s “Second Treatise on Civil Government”

 - A Short History of the United States (excerpts), Remini

 - Select U.S. Supreme Court decisions

 *Required materials are not included in the purchase of the course.

 Emily Gerard is a graduate of Gordon College (BA, political science and philosophy) and the Johns Hopkins University (MA, government).
 She has taught philosophy, rhetoric, and Latin for the past five years, most recently at a classical school in downtown York, Pennsylvania.
 Mrs. Gerard currently lives in York with her husband, their young daughter, and a border collie. email@example.com